 The Committee has adopted a corporate governance policy, which requires shareholder approval of any material investment in any country, other than those in which it has historically conducted business, which ranks in the lowest 10th percentile of the most recent Rule of Law indicator, as published by the World Bank Group, World Governance Indicators.

-The Committee has adopted a “Say on Pay” Policy, whereby the Corporation’s shareholders are to be provided with the opportunity to participate in an advisory vote on the annual remuneration of the Named Executive Officers (“NEO’s”) at the annual shareholder meeting.
+The Committee has adopted an annual “Say on Pay” Policy, whereby the Corporation’s shareholders are provided with an opportunity to participate in an advisory vote on the annual remuneration of the Named Executive Officers (“NEO’s”) at the annual shareholder meeting.

 The Audit Committee, on behalf of the Board of Directors, has responsibility for:

-(f) reviewing all post-audit or management letters containing material recommendations of the external auditor and management’s response in respect of any identified material weakness or significant deficiency in the Corporation’s internal controls over financial reporting;
+- reviewing all post-audit or management letters containing material recommendations of the external auditor and management’s response in respect of any identified material weakness or significant deficiency in the Corporation’s internal controls over financial reporting;

 The members of the Audit Committee have the right, for the purpose of performing their duties, to inspect all the books and records of the Corporation and its affiliates, and to discuss such accounts and records and any matters relating to the financial position or condition of the Corporation with the auditors of the Corporation or its affiliates.
 The Audit Committee is composed of a minimum of three directors.
 Each member of the Audit Committee must be independent and financially literate; as such terms are defined by National Instrument NI 52-110 – Audit Committees, published by the Canadian Securities Administrators.